Vasili Eroshenko: Career

-From 1921 to 1923, Eroshenko went to China and lived in Harbin for more or less three months, then stayed in Beijing, China, where he taught Esperanto.
+From 1921 to 1923 Eroshenko went to China and lived in Harbin for more or less three months, then stayed in Beijing, China, where he taught Esperanto.
 From October 1921 to February 1922 he worked for the Institute of Languages in Shanghai.
 He was in contact with the Chinese writer Lu Xun, who translated a play and a collection of fairy tales by Eroshenko in Chinese.
 Eroshenko features in Lu's short story 'The Comedy of the Ducks'.
 He gave lectures to a university and a teacher's training school for women in Beijing on Russian literature and other themes.

-In 1922, he participated in the 15th Esperanto Congress in Helsinki, Finland.
+In 1922 he participated in the 15th Esperanto Congress in Helsinki, Finland.

-In 1923 Eroshenko left China and spend his remaining time in Europe.
+In 1923 Eroshenko left China and spent his remaining time in Europe.

 In 1924 he participated in the 16th Esperanto Congress in Paris and the congress of blind Esperantists in Vienna.

 From 1924 to 1927 he worked as a translator in the Communist University of the Toilers of the East.
 He translated works of Marx, Engels and Lenin into Japanese.

 In 1929-1930 he traveled to Chukotka and established a school for blind children.
 Due to the low number of enrollees this venture did not succeed.

 From 1930 to 1932 he worked in a school for blind brush-makers in Nizhni Novgorod as a teacher in mathematics, Braille and the Russian language.
 A year later he went back to Moscow to work as proof reader in a printing house.

 In 1935 he founded the first school for blind children in Kushka, Turkmenistan, where he remained until 1945.
 In 1946-1948 he worked as an English language instructor in a school for the blind children in Moscow.
 In 1949-1951 he lived and worked in an evening school for the blind in Tashkent.
 In 1952 he went back to Obukhivka, his birthplace, and worked on his last book.
 He died on 23 December and was buried in a country cemetery.